Kudzaishe96/Pizza-Weekly-Financials-Power-BI/README.md

 ### Explanatory Data Analysis
-- Analyze costs per subscriptionName, MeterCategory, and ResourceGroup.
+- Analyze Pizza sales per branch and per day
-- Assess potential savings/costs using the CSP Rate.
+- Compare daily target to daily sales
+- Percentage of over selling or under selling beyond the daily sales

 ### Findings
-- The Pizza Core Production Subscription represents the highest liability to the organization when using the PAYG Rate.
-- Transitioning to CSP yields significant savings for the company(about 7% less than PAYG)
+- Pizza sales are evidently more on weekends (Friday,Sarturday,Sunday) and exceeds the daily target
+- Start and Middle Week pizza sales are lower than the actual target sales (Mon,Tues,Wed,Thurs)
+- Hot peparoni Pizza is the one in demand
+- Most sales comes from Ikoyi Branch

 ### Recommendation
-1. I recommend the company switch to the CSP Rate, as it demonstrates a substantial reduction in costs compared to PAYG.
+1. I recommend the company increase some weekly promotions for more sales
-2. Increase the use of compute engines over storage to further minimize expenses.
+2. 1st preference to order more ingredients for Hot peparoni pizza in order to maintain the sales graph